Last updated: February 1, 2024

 Camping fridges are a great alternative to traditional coolers and eskies.
 They don’t require any ice, they don’t leave your food soaking wet, and they can effectively keep your food cold for weeks on end.

 But, they certainly aren’t cheap.
 For this reason, it is important that you do your research before you purchase one of these premier camping items so that you aren’t wasting your money.

-To help you find the best camping fridge for your needs, we have reviewed seven of the highest-rated and best camping fridges in the Australian market.
+To help you find the best camping fridge for your needs, we have reviewed five of the highest-rated and best camping fridges in the Australian market.